Bastacyclop/Sparkle/README.md

 ### Declare a Component

-Declaring a new component is easy as following:
+Declaring a new component is as easy as following:

 ```rust
   #[SparkleComponent]